Symptom Checker for Muscle Pain

 It takes time and patience to treat muscle pain.
 The important thing is to not give up.
 The Wellness Digest is here to help you find research and understand some aspects of muscle pain.
 In time the site will become a resource for exercises, stretches, technology and products to help with muscle pain, strength and flexibility.
 In our beginning stages we are a resource to help you begin your learning journey.

-The Pain and Symptom Tag Cloud is located on the right side of each page.
+The Pain and Symptom Tag Cloud is located at the bottom of each page.
 Find your area of pain or symptom to go to a list of muscles that may be contributors.